Bigfoot Water Clover foliage

 A vigorous perennial presenting attractive, four-leaf clover like leaves that eventually will form large mats in wet sand or mud; great for poorly drained, shady sites, edges of ponds, or bog gardens; a spore producing plant that does not flower

-Bigfoot Water Clover's attractive tomentose fan-shaped compound leaves emerge chartreuse in spring, turning bluish-green in color with hints of silver throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Bigfoot Water Clover's attractive tomentose fan-shaped compound leaves emerge chartreuse in spring, turning bluish-green in color with hints of silver throughout the season on a plant with a spreading habit of growth.

 Bigfoot Water Clover is a dense herbaceous perennial with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.